Multipacker/framed/README.md

 ### Windows

+Building on Windows requires a command line with the ability to call MSVC.
-Open a developer terminal by searching for `x64 Native Tools Command Prompt for VS <year>` in the start menu.
+This can be achieved by either running `x64 Native Tools Command Prompt for VS <year>` in the start menu or by running `vcvarsall.bat x64` provided by Microsoft's C/C++ build tools.
 Navigate to the root of the repository and run the following commands:

 ```
-script\build_freetype_msvc
 script\build_msvc release
 ```

 There will now be a `build` folder in the root of the project, and it will contain a program named `framed.exe`.

 ## Usage